+From 2017, all 3TG smelters supplied to Acer must be included on the Conflict Free Smelter Program List.
 To confirm that suppliers implement our requirements, we work with third-party auditing companies.
 On-site audits check that minerals are sourced with due diligence and according to our policies.
 We make all efforts to verify that the materials used to make Acer products are not from conflict minerals.

 Indonesia Tin Mining